HTML Test Reports: Host and Share with Your Team

 report-path: ./playwright-report

-Share it in Slack, add it to a GitHub PR comment, attach it to a Jira ticket.
-Anyone with the link can view the full interactive report in their browser.
+Share the URL in Slack, add it to a GitHub PR comment, attach it to a Jira ticket.
+Recipients see the full interactive report in their browser.

 HTML Reports + Structured Data

-HTML reports are great for humans, but you also want structured data for:
+HTML reports are great for humans, but you also want structured data for analytics — pass/fail trends, duration tracking, flaky test detection.
+Most frameworks can output both:

 // playwright.config.ts